Individual vs. Group Psychotherapy: how is the therapeutic process different ?

 Different role of the psychotherapist

-The individual psychotherapist’s role is to provide a one on one protected therapeutic relationship with a client.
-In contrast the role of the group psychotherapist is quite different.
-The group psychotherapist leads several clients (peer group members) in an exploration of relationship issues and maintains the group process.
+In contrast to individual psychotherapy which is a one on one protected therapeutic relationship with a psychotherapist, the role of the group psychotherapist is quite different.
+The group psychotherapist leads group members in an exploration of relationship issues and maintains the group process in the group.

-Different therapeutic factors are at work in individual and group psychotherapy
+Different therapeutic factors (components of the change process) are at work in individual and group psychotherapy

 Different therapeutic factors are at work in group psychotherapy than in individual psychotherapy.
-There are different factors that reflect different processes in individual and group treatment.
-The factors of insight and problem solving are more important to the process of individual psychotherapy.
-The therapeutic factors of altruism, interpersonal skill building, and group cohesiveness are emphasized more in group psychotherapy.
+Holmes & Kivlighan, (2000) compared individual and group therapy and concluded that there are different factors that reflect different processes in individual and group treatment.
+The factors of emotional awareness-insight and problem definition-change were more important to the process of individual treatment.
+They found that the factors of relationship-climate and other versus self-focus were emphasized more in group psychotherapy.
+In their review of the literature.
+Yalom & Leszcz (2005) identified 12 therapeutic factors of group psychotherapy.
+Of the 12 factors identified, interpersonal input (feedback from others) was found to be the most valuable to group members.
 This is a substantially different therapeutic process involving different therapeutic factors than individual psychotherapy.

-Nancy Wesson, Ph.D., CGP, a Licensed Psychologist and Certified Group Psychotherapist (CGP).
+Nancy Wesson, Ph.D., CGP, a Licensed Psychologist (psy9621), Certified Group Psychotherapist (CGP).
 She is the founder of the Center for the Study of Group Psychotherapy (CSGP.org), a nonprofit group psychotherapy training center which offers group psychotherapy training courses.
-Dr. Wesson has studied group psychotherapy for 30 years.
-She has been trained by Dr. Irvin Yalom, M.D. and the American Group Psychotherapy Association.
-She has led two weekly psychotherapy groups for 27 years.
-CSGP.org DrNWesson@CSGP.org.
+Dr. Wesson has studied group psychotherapy for over 27 years.
+She has been trained by Dr. Irvin Yalom and the American Group Psychotherapy Association.
+She has 17 years teaching group therapy courses and has led two weekly psychotherapy groups for 27 years.
+DrNWesson@CSGP.org.

 Yalom, I., & Leszcz, M. (2005).
 The theory and practice of group psychotherapy (5th Ed.).
 New York: Basic Books.